Semester: summer 2024/25

 Each extra OK mark above the count of 5 will give an extra 0.25 points for the exam.

 Homeworks do not have a formal specification, but are rather vaguely described during the practicals.
 It is the student’s responsibility to understand the assignment by asking questions about the expected behavior during the practicals.
-The homeworks are to be submitted via the Study group roster in the SIS.
-It is necessary to upload whole assignment (i.e. just .cs files might not be enough, if the assignment also wants the student to set up a NuGet packages, etc.) as a ZIP archive.
+The homeworks are to be submitted via MFF GitLab, each homework in specific directory.
+It is necessary to upload whole assignment (i.e. just .cs files might not be enough, if the assignment also wants the student to set up a NuGet packages, etc.).
+Usually the students will receive skeleton (project without the implementation) that can merged from upstream repository.
 As opposed to the ReCodEx framework, the students will not receive an immediate feedback about the assignment, but rather will have to wait for the teacher to grade them.

 Note: Homeworks are independent work, the aim of which is to evaluate the student’s ability to independently develop a more complex program in the C# language.
 If a student is found to have submitted a different solution (e.g. several students submitted different instances of the same solution to a homework assignment, etc.), this will be considered an attempt to cheat.
 All such students will not complete the NPRG038 course in this academic year and, if necessary, the disciplinary committee of the UK MFF will be recommended to expel them from their studies!